chainsawriot/frame/deviation.md

 ### Measured variables

 1. We decided not to use F1, precision, and recall because these values makes different assumptions about the distribution of correct and incorrect classifications.
-Instead we opted for $$CCR_{max}$$, an assumption-free measurement.
+Instead we opted for $CCR_{max}$, an assumption-free measurement.

 ##  Analysis Plan